-A Guideline Manual For School Bus Involvement was developed and disseminated to each state director of transportation for reproduction in the respective states.
+"Emergency and Rescue Procedures: A Guideline Manual For School Bus Involvement" was developed by the National Association of State Directors of Pupil Transportation Services and disseminated to each state director of transportation for reproduction in the respective states.
 Distribution of the manual was intended for police, fire and ambulance personnel, emergency medical technicians and any other entity designated to respond to a school bus crash, emergency or disaster.
 (Head Start agencies may contact their respective state directors of transportation for copies.)

 This manual is a reference to be used by school systems (and can be used by Head Start agencies) in developing their own specific emergency plans.
 Copies of the school system's (or Head Start agency's) plan should be carried in each bus.
 This plan should be developed in cooperation with the personnel in those agencies that will render service during emergencies.
 The school or Head Start transportation director, school and Center administrators, teachers, drivers, attendants, maintenance and service personnel, students and others should be instructed in the procedures to be followed in the event of the following situations:

-- A. Crashes
+A. Crashes

-- 1. How to evacuate and control students;

-- 2. How to evaluate the need for medical assistance;

-- 3. How to get help from the police, the fire department and the garage;

-- 4. How to collect and record data essential to the preparation of the required crash reports and an operational plan to provide two-way communication with parents and/or guardians which is imperative; and

-- 5. How to prevent further crashes.
+- 1. How to evacuate and control students; - 2.
+How to evaluate the need for medical assistance; - 3.
+How to get help from the police, the fire department and the garage; - 4.
+How to collect and record data essential to the preparation of the required crash reports and an operational plan to provide two-way communication with parents and/or guardians which is imperative; and - 5.
+How to prevent further crashes.

-- B. Sudden disability of the driver
+B. Sudden disability of the driver

 Procedures for handling situations resulting in the fatal injury or disability of the bus driver should be established and communicated to appropriate persons.
-A list that includes the name of the bus operator, emergency telephone numbers, names of students assigned to the bus and the special needs of students should be in the bus.
+A list that includes the name of the bus operator, emergency telephone numbers, names of students assigned to the bus and any special needs of students should be in the bus.